Phenomlive/Lung-Cancer-Detection/README.md

 - `requirements.txt`: Lists Python dependencies.
 - `README.md`: This file, providing project documentation.

-## Contributing
-Contributions are welcome to improve the model’s accuracy, add features, or enhance the web interface.
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature`).
-3. Make changes and commit (`git commit -m "Add your feature"`).
-4. Push to your branch (`git push origin feature/your-feature`).
-5. Create a pull request.

-Please follow Python and TensorFlow coding guidelines and include tests for new features.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgments
-- The Cancer Imaging Archive for providing access to CT scan datasets.[](https://github.com/VinayBN8997/Lung_Cancer_Detection_Using_Python)
-- The open-source community for tools like TensorFlow, Keras, and Flask.
-- Inspiration from the Kaggle Data Science Bowl 2017 and LUNA16 challenge for lung cancer detection research.[](https://github.com/katyaputintseva/LungCancer)